laurapacilio/laurapacilio.github.io/README.md

 <br><br>

 ## What is this?
-This is my professional portfolio website where you can find samples of my work.
+This is a repository for my professional portfolio website, built using GitHub pages and Jekyll.
 In addition to being a functional portfolio, this site is meant to demonstrate that:
 * I have experience writing Markdown and HTML by hand.
 * I can use version control systems.
 Check out my commit history!
 * I have experience using the command line.
 I work on my website locally and use the command line to stage my changes, write commit messages, and then push my changes here to GitHub.